 Further details will be available on the Manager's website www.dimensional.com.
+This includes a description of how remuneration and benefits are calculated, and the persons responsible for awarding remuneration and benefits.
 A paper copy of this information provided on the website is available free of charge following a request to the Manager.